How can Jesus be the Son of David when he's not Joseph's biological son?

 - We know that Jesus is the biological son of Mary, Matthew 1:16, Luke 2:16.

-- As blood relatives, they shared some of the same relatives, some of the same bloodlines and similar genealogies.
+- As blood relatives, they shared some of the same relatives, some of the same bloodlines and therefore similar genealogies.
 So Matthew 1 and Luke 3 give the genealogy of Mary, Joseph and Jesus as God intended us to have it.

 Click here to add your comments.
-Who is Jesus according

 to the Bible?